anttonalberdi/hilldiv2/README.md

 #### Trait table

-The tait table needs to be in a tabular format, with OTUs/ASVs/MAGs in rows, and traits in columns.
+The trait table needs to be in a tabular format, with OTUs/ASVs/MAGs in rows, and traits in columns.
+The traits can be continuous, binary or proportional, but the appropriate metric for generating the distance matrix will need to be chosen.

 |      | Trait1 | Trait2 | Trait3 | Trait4 |
 | ---  |---|---|---|---|